octobercms/docs/console-commands.md

 <a name="cache-clear-command"></a>
 ### Mirror Public Directory

-`october:mirror` - creates a mirrored copy of the public files needed to serve the application, using symbolic linking.
-This command is used when [setting up a public folder](../setup/configuration#public-folder).
+`october:mirror` - will mirror all asset and resource files to the [public folder](../setup/configuration#public-folder) using symbolic linking.

-    php artisan october:mirror public
+    php artisan october:mirror

-By default the symlinks created will be absolute symlinks, to create them as relative symlinks instead include the `--relative` option.
+If you want to specify a custom folder, you can pass it as the second argument, which is relative to the base directory.

-    php artisan october:mirror public --relative
+    php artisan october:mirror mypublicfolder

 <a name="october-util-command"></a>
 ### Miscellaneous Commands